Understanding Secondary Alcohols: Structure, Examples, and Applications

 Secondary alcohols themselves are generally low‑toxicity solvents, but the reagents employed in their manipulation can pose hazards:

-Implementing green chemistry metrics—atom economy, E‑factor, and process mass intensity—helps chemists select routes that minimize waste and energy consumption while maintaining high yields That's the part that actually makes a difference..
+Implementing green chemistry metrics—atom economy, E‑factor, and process mass intensity—helps chemists select routes that minimize waste and energy consumption while maintaining high yields Easy to understand, harder to ignore.
+That's the whole idea..

 Future Directions